jsaintro/publicnotes/kubernetes/INGRESS-CONTROLLER.md.md

 ## External Setup
 1. Configure your internet gateway to map port 80 outside -> port 32285 on any of the nodes in the cluster
+2. Add a wild card DNS.
+Either CNAME (If you're doing dynamic DNS or A record)

+    Example:

 ## Examples